My husband George Edward Gilbert was born

 because nurses would go from bed to bed

-patients' backs to clear their lungs
+pounding on patients' backs to clear their lungs

 and make them cough up mucous so they'd stay clear.